 Geneva E.B.
 Thompson (Treasurer) is a citizen of the Cherokee Nation, and is a staff attorney with Wishtoyo Foundation and Ventura Coastkeeper.
 Ms. Thompson is a graduate of the UCLA School of Law, with specializations in critical race studies and public interest law, where she served as the President of the UCLA Native American Law Students Association, clerked with the Department of Justice Indian Resource Section, the Natural Resources Defense Council, Earthjustice, and the Tribal Law and Policy Institute, participated in the National Native American Law Students Association Moot Court Competition, Vice President of the UCLA Student Bar Association, and was the Diversity and Outreach Editor of the UCLA Law Review.
 Ms. Thompson has published articles in the UCLA Law Review and the Indigenous Peoples Journal of Law, Culture, and Resistance.

-Loretta Miranda (Secretary) is a Legal Fellow at Berkey Williams LLP.
-She is a recent graduate of Lewis and Clark Law School, where she served as Vice-President of NALSA and participated in NALSA moot court.
+Loretta Miranda (Secretary) is a descendant of the Morongo Band of Mission Indians, and is Associate General Counsel for the Karuk Tribe.
+She is graduate of Lewis and Clark Law School, where she served as Vice-President of NALSA and participated in NALSA moot court.
 While in law school, Ms. Miranda clerked for the Department of the Interior, the Office of the Regional Solicitor in Portland, Oregon, the Native American Rights Fund in Alaska, and for the Yurok Tribal Court.
 Prior to law school, she worked as the Outreach Coordinator for a Native American-owned community-based organization.
-Ms. Miranda is a descendant of the Morongo Band of Mission Indians.
+Ms. Miranda was also the 2016-2017 Indian Law Fellow at Berkey Williams LLP.

 Courtney Cole Cherokee and Choctaw, is a clerk with the Intertribal Court of Southern California.
 She is a graduate of the University of Colorado Law School, where she served as president of the Native American Law Students Association, clerked with the Native American Rights Fund, worked as a student attorney in the American Indian Law Clinic, and earned a certificate in American Indian law.
 A native of southern California, Ms. Cole's professional interests include American Indian and natural resources law.
 She is also a member of the board of directors of the Native American Lawyers Association of San Diego County.